jbarnette/jbarnette.github.com/_posts/2009-11-10-deploying-to-heroku.markdown

 tracking branches for each of these, natch.

 New features happen in topic branches, and they're merged into `next` when they're ready.
-Emergencies and bug fixes are similar, but they'll also get merged into `master` and deployed before `next` is fully baked.
+Emergencies and bug fixes are similar, but they also get merged into `master` and deployed before `next` is fully baked.